-Subsequent to August 29, 2004, the Company entered into a new \$10 million revolving line of credit, a \$4.8 million equipment line of credit, and a \$1.2 million term note for equipment purchased under the prior equipment line of credit with Wells Fargo Bank N.A.
-These new lines of credit expire August 31, 2006.
-Outstanding amounts under the new lines bear interest at either the prime rate or the LIBOR adjustable rate plus 2.25%.
-The new lines contain certain restrictive covenants, which, among other things, affect the ability of Landec to receive payments on debt owed by Apio to Landec.
+On September 1, 2004, Apio entered into a new \$10 million revolving line of credit that expires on August 31, 2006, a 12-month, \$4.8 million equipment line of credit, and a 36-month, \$1.2 million term note for equipment purchased under the prior equipment line of credit (collectively the "Loan Agreement") with Wells Fargo Bank N.A.
+Outstanding amounts under the Loan Agreement bear interest at either the prime rate or the LIBOR adjustable rate plus 2.25% (4.87% at February 27, 2005).
+The Loan Agreement contains certain restrictive covenants, which requires Apio to meet certain financial tests, including, minimum levels of net income, maximum leverage ratio, minimum net worth and maximum capital expenditures.
+The Loan Agreement also affects the ability of Landec to receive payments on debt owed by Apio to Landec.
 Landec has pledged substantially all of the assets of Apio to secure the lines with Wells Fargo Bank.

-Concurrently with entering into this agreement with Wells Fargo Bank, the Company paid off and terminated its Lines with Wells Fargo Business Credit.
+Concurrently with entering into this agreement with Wells Fargo Bank, the Company paid off and terminated its lines of credit with Wells Fargo Business Credit, Inc. At February 27, 2005, no amounts were outstanding under the revolving line of credit and \$857,000 was outstanding under the equipment line of credit.
+Apio has been in compliance with all loan covenants in the Loan Agreement since the inception of this loan.

-7. Related Party
+10. Related Party

 Apio provides packing, cooling and distributing services for farms in which the Chief Executive Officer of Apio (the "Apio CEO") has a financial interest and purchases produce from those farms.
 Apio also purchases produce from Apio Fresh for sale to third parties.
-Revenues, cost of product sales and the resulting payable and the note receivable from advances for ground lease payments, crop and harvesting costs, are classified as related party in the accompanying financial statements as of August 29, 2004 and May 30, 2004 and for the three months ended August 29, 2004 and August 31, 2003.
+Revenues, cost of product sales and the resulting payable and the note receivable from advances for ground lease payments, crop and harvesting costs, are classified as related party in the accompanying financial statements as of February 27, 2005 and May 30, 2004 and for the three and nine months ended February 27, 2005 and February 29, 2004.

-Apio leases, for approximately \$1.2 million on an annual basis, agricultural land that is either owned, controlled or leased by the Apio CEO.
+Apio leases, for approximately \$1.0 million on an annual basis, agricultural land that is either owned, controlled or leased by the Apio CEO.
 Apio, in turn, subleases that land at cost to growers who are obligated to deliver product from that land to Apio for value added products.
 There is generally no net statement of operations impact to Apio as a result of these leasing activities but Apio creates a guaranteed source of supply for the value added business.
 Apio has loss exposure on the leasing activity to the extent that it is unable to sublease the land.
+For the three and nine months ended February 27, 2005 the Company subleased all of the land leased from the Apio CEO and received sublease income of \$255,000 and \$739,000, respectively, which is equal to the amount the Company paid to lease that land for such periods.

-Apio's domestic commodity vegetable business was sold to Apio Fresh, effective June 30, 2003.
+Apio's domestic commodity vegetable business was sold to Apio Fresh, effective June 30, 2003 (see Note 4).
 The Apio CEO is a 12.5% owner in Apio Fresh.
-During the three months ended August 29, 2004, the Company recognized revenues of \$178,000 from the sale of products to Apio Fresh and royalty revenue of \$73,000 from the use by Apio Fresh of Apio's trademarks.
-The related accounts receivable from Apio Fresh are classified as related party in the accompanying financial statements as of August 29, 2004 and May 30, 2004.
+During the three and nine months ended February 27, 2005, the Company recognized revenues of \$22,000 and \$228,000 respectively, from the sale of products to Apio Fresh and royalty revenue of \$54,000 and \$182,000 respectively, from the use by Apio Fresh of Apio's trademarks.
+The related accounts receivable from Apio Fresh are classified as related party in the accompanying financial statements as of February 27, 2005 and May 30, 2004.